stxphanx30/Poe-part-2-Prog7311/README.md

 ## Building and Running the Prototype

 1. Build in Visual Studio.
-2. Run the app or deploy to server.
+2. Run the app or deploy to the server.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------